netsirkdmb/WebDevelopment/assignment1/bio.md

 I took last quarter off from school for the birth of my daughter.
 She was born on January 23rd and it has been a wild, but fun ride so far.
 She is only 10 weeks old, but already it is hard to imagine life without her.
+My husband went back to work this week, so I am getting the hang of doing things on my own during the day now.

 # Programming Background:
 This is my third quarter in this program.
 I took CS 165 summer quarter and had a lot of fun.
 My favorite